-We are anxious to create a picture story chronicling your casual, romantic, unique, small wedding from beginning to end.
+We are anxious to create a picture story chronicling your casual, unique, symbolic, small wedding from beginning to end.
 In this sense, it is no different from any other event that we have covered.
 The emphasis is on documenting key moments, capturing spontaneous displays of emotion, telling your real love story, as well as creating artistic portraits and details.

 Map of Wedding Photojournalists Serving Vermont Couples